Two public meetings on the proposed Truckee Meadows Public Lands Management Act (TMPLMA) are scheduled.

 As most readers are likely aware, Friends has invested tremendous resources over the last several years in trying to secure permanent conservation protections for Washoe's wild lands.

 Our staff has spent countless hours inventorying these special places and meeting with the folks who are closest to

 the land.
 They include federal land managers, state and federal wildlife officials, hunters, and ranching families who hold grazing permits that were grandfathered in when the WSA's were designated in 1980.

 We listened to everyone so we could understand their site-specific concerns, then rolled up our sleeves to find the best practical solutions that were consistent with our guiding principles.
 We drew and redrew possible wilderness boundary lines, and in the end, settled on a proposed wilderness map that represents substantial compromise on our part.

 Washoe County Wilderness Inventory - This map is a collection of BLM WSAs, BLM Ruby Pipeline Wilderness Inventory Units and lands with Wilderness Characteristics.

 Washoe County-wide - This is the preliminary map showing the results of working with stakeholders over the last several years to find Wilderness resolutions that could work for everyone.

-The chart below compares the number of acres of public land currently designated as WSAs to the number of acres Friends is proposing for permanent wilderness designation.
+The chart below compares the number of acres of public land currently designated as WSAs to the number of acres Friends is proposing for permanent protection.